Data Protection Policy

 11.1.4 a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing.

-11.2 Where the College uses external organisations to process personal data on its behalf, additional security arrangements need to be implemented in contracts with those organisations to safeguard the security of personal data.
-In particular, contracts with external organisations must provide that:
+11.2 Where the College uses authorised third parties to process personal data on its behalf, additional security arrangements need to be implemented in contracts with those parties to safeguard the security of personal data.
+In particular, contracts with third parties must provide that:

-11.2.1 the organisation may act only on the written instructions of the College;
+11.2.1 the third part may act only on the written instructions of the College;

 11.2.2 those processing the data are subject to a duty of confidence;